Politics of Quebec: Recent years

+Political issues

 National Question

 The National Question is the debate regarding the future of Quebec and the status of it as a province of Canada.
 Political parties are organized along ideologies that favour independence from Canada (sovereigntist or separatist) and various degrees of autonomy within Canada (autonomists or federalists).
 Social democrats, liberals, and conservatives are therefore present in most major parties, creating internal tensions.

 Federalism

 Canadian Liberalism

 Federal Liberals largely defend Quebec's remaining within Canada and keeping the status quo regarding the Canadian constitution.
 They embrace the liberalism held by former Prime Minister Pierre Trudeau and view Canada as a bilingual, multicultural nation based on individual rights.
 They stress that their nationalism is based on shared civic values, and reject nationalism defined solely on English or French Canadian culture.
 They defend the need for the federal government to assume the major role in the Canadian system, with occasional involvement in areas of provincial jurisdiction.
 English-speaking Quebecers, immigrants, and aboriginal groups in northern Quebec strongly support this form of federalism.
 They may recognize the national status of Quebec, but only informally in the cultural and sociological sense.
 The traditional vehicle for "status-quo" federalists is the Liberal Party of Canada, although elements of the Conservative Party of Canada have adopted aspects of this position.

 The social-democratic New Democratic Party supports Quebec's right to self-determination, but they are firmly opposed to sovereignty, and do not support any major devolving of economic and political powers to Quebec's provincial government.